-Thembalethu was born in Port Elizabeth in the Eastern Cape on the 3rd of September 1984.
+Thembalethu was born in Gqeberha, formerly known as Port Elizabeth, in the Eastern Cape on the 3rd of September 1984.

 He completed Foundation Art Studies from P.E College in 2006, and his Fine Arts National Diploma majoring in sculpture and history of art at the Nelson Mandela Metropolitan University (NMMU) art department in 2011.
 He then continued to finish his BFA majoring in politics, art history visual culture and practical from Rhodes University in 2013.
 He is currently studying Performance art NMMU part-time.

 Thembalethu has several public sculptures and murals in and around Port Elizabeth that was commissioned and acquired by the NMMU.

 He’s had several solo shows in the Western and has been part of group exhibitions nationally.

 Thembalethu’s work boasts a crude appearance.
 Fuelled by lived experience, he is very spiritual and paints from the heart.